 As befits an international airport, there is a duty-free shop here, modest in size.

 2. On the apron of Cam Ranh Airport

-The apron overlooks both terminals of Cam Ranh Airport.
+From the platform you can see both terminals of Cam Ranh Airport.
 To the left is Terminal 1, to the right is T2.

-We go inside the airliner.
+Going inside the airliner.

 Terminal 1 of Cam Ranh Airport:

 A little further on is the new Terminal 2.